gregorip02/restql/README.md

 # RestQL

-RestQL is a data resolution package for your impressive Laravel REST API.
-This package tries to adopt the GraphQL principle: **Get only what you need**, but add eloquent's known flexibilities like request verbs.
-For now, restql supports multiple endpoints but the idea is to simplify this using just one.
+RestQL is a Laravel eloquent-based data resolution package.
+This library tries to adopt GraphQL principles solving only the data that the client requests.

+RestQL uses the eloquent clauses as an entry point to add queries to the constructor that can then be obtained by the user using the `get` or` paginate` method.

 # Why?